-Nauru is one of five Pacific ACPs (with FSM, Marshall Islands, Niue and Palau) in the Multicountry programme "Support to the Energy Sector".
+Nauru is one of five Pacific ACPs (with FSM, Marshall Islands, Niue and Palau) in the Multi-country programme "Support to the Energy Sector."
 Given the need for energy efficiency, consideration should be given to continuing this focus for the next programming phase.
-Italy and the Republic China (Taiwan) are also active in this sector.
+The Governments of Italy and the Republic of China are also active in this sector.

 In October 2005 the Government of Nauru requested assistance with disaster preparedness in regards to drought and the Regional Pacific multi- country programme on disaster preparedness, currently being prepared, should deliver this support to Nauru.
-The financing proposal for the project is now in the approval.
+The allocation under the B envelope was transferred to SOPAC to undertake disaster preparedness with focus on drought risk management.
 In May 2007 SOPAC performed scooping mission for this project.
+The financing proposal for the project has since been approved.